redwrasse/convstacks/docs/index.rst

 There are a large number of possible architecture choices and parameter tweaks, but a few are of primary interest

-* Waveform sample frequency and expected correlation length.
+* waveform sample frequency and expected correlation length.
-* The ratio of the total # of parameters / network depth.
+* :math:`\gamma :=` ratio of the total # of parameters / network depth.
-* The receptive field length of the network.
+* :math:`\Delta :=` receptive field length of the network.

+At its core Wavenet-like models are just about combining increasingly dilated convolutions to generate autoregressive models with large :math:`\Delta` and small  :math:`\gamma`.
+The rest are possible architectural tricks like gated activations, skip-residual connections, and waveform discretization.

+The original Wavenet as published trains on audio with sample frequencies of ~16,000 samples/second, with multiple (3-5) blocks of dilated convolutions generating a receptive field on the order of ~200-300ms, or a receptive field length of ~3200-4800 samples.

 For possible architecture choices and parameter tweaks see separate page (tbd).